 Sleeping in a place not designed for or ordinarily used as a regular sleeping accommodation, such as a place not meant for human habitation

 Living in an emergency shelter or transitional housing designated to provide temporary living arrangements (including hotel/motel stays paid for by charitable or government programs)

 Exiting an institution where the individual resided for less than 90 days and where the individual entered the situation immediately from emergency shelter (including hotel/motel stays paid for by charitable or government programs) or an unsheltered location

 Category 2 – Individuals/families who will imminently (within 14 days) lose their primary nighttime residence with no subsequent residence AND no resources or support networks

 Category 3 – Unaccompanied youth or families with children/youth who meet the homeless definition under another federal statute and three additional criteria

 Category 4 – Individual/families fleeing or attempting to flee domestic violence with no subsequent residence AND no resource support networks

-Ohio BoSCoC homeless projects must document participant eligibility and services provided to participants.
+Ohio BoSCoC homeless projects must document eligibility and services provided to participants.
 Homeless service providers must document acceptable evidence of participants’ homeless status.
-Acceptable evidence includes third party written verification of participants’ stay in an unsheltered location, in an emergency shelter, or in a Transitional Housing (TH) program.
-If that documentation is not attainable, third-party oral verification can be used as documentation, but case workers must document their due diligence in attempting to obtain third-party written verification.
+Acceptable evidence includes written verification from a third party of a participant’s stay in an unsheltered location, in an emergency shelter, or in a Transitional Housing (TH) program.
+If documentation cannot be attained, oral verification from a third party can be used as documentation, but case workers must document their due diligence in attempting to obtain third-party written verification.
 Self-certification of homeless status is only permitted if neither third-party written nor third-party oral verification can be obtained and due diligence was documented.